kafka, headers, metadata, distributed-tracing, stream-processing

 Headers are invaluable for debugging and monitoring Kafka applications.
 When troubleshooting message flows, headers provide critical context without requiring payload deserialization.

 Tools like Conduktor make header inspection straightforward.
-You can:
+You can view and manage topics to:

 • View all headers on messages in the UI